 Doula: A trained companion who is not a healthcare professional who supports an individual(s) through a significant health-related experience.
 Doulas can be a great way to include and support the birth partner.
 A disinterested birth partner may feel less intimidated by a doula and comforted by their holistic approach.
 Doulas aren’t about preaching a certain path, simply to provide all the evidence based information in a context that resonates with you, enabling you and working with you to establish the path that is right for you.
 Whether you are intending to birth in a hospital under Obstetric care, through midwifery led care, homebirth or free birth; I implore you to embark on the journey together from the beginning.

-My name is Kirsty Peckham and I am a student doula who is undertaking extensive training at the Doula Training Academy with Vicki Hobbs.
+My name is Kirsty Peckham and I am based in Darwin, Northern Territory.
+I am a doula who is undertaking comprehensive training at the Doula Training Academy with Vicki Hobbs.
 If you would like to talk more about your birthing options, please contact me.

 0416 569 215